awesto/djangoshop-sendcloud/README.md

 In the Django Admin backend, only after fulfilling the order, a new button apprears named **PRINT SHIPPING LABEL**.
 Clicking on that button fetches a PDF document from the SendCloud API and forwards it to the Django Admin interface, from where it can be printed out.

+### Service Points

+Currently service points are not supported, because it involves customers select their service point and then adding that to the order.
+So service points will be excluded from the import and not be available as shipping method for customers.